 2. Designer QR Code could have been used

 Although a black-and-white QR Code works equally well, the brand could have used a designer QR Code to spice up things.
 We took the trouble of creating a sample designer QR Code for the brand.

 The advertiser did well to use a trackable used.
 This will give the marketer the option of analyzing the impact of the campaign by tracking the number of scans by time, location, and device.

 4. Blank ‘Enter’ landing page

-When the QR Code is scanned, the reader is directed to a blank page that just has the word ‘Enter’.
+On scanning the QR Code, a blank page opens that just has the word ‘Enter’.
 This was surprising as to why the marketer would want to increase the number of clicks of the reader.

 5. Mobile website not impressive

-On clicking ‘Enter’, the reader is redirected to the mobile website of the The Collective.
-However, the website is not entirely optimized for mobile and is also not easy to navigate.
-On the iPhone, the text was difficult to read and the images were distorted.
+On clicking ‘Enter’, it redirects the reader to the mobile website of the The Collective.
+However, the website is not entirely mobile-optimized and is also not easy to navigate.
+On the iPhone, the text was difficult to read and distorted images were there.